FastComments/fastcomments-blog/src/content/(11-19-2020) Sorting Comment Threads with FastComments.md

 #### Target Audience

-This target audience for this article is site consists of both administrators and commenters.
+This target audience for this article consists of both administrators and commenters.

 #### Introduction